Akron Children's Logo

 During the first year of subspecialty training, we focus on clinical and basic science knowledge and pediatric hematology-oncology skills.
 As a member of a multidisciplinary team, you'll have the opportunity to acquire communication skills, teaching experience, self-learning practices, and teamwork/team-building skills.

 One month of the first year will be allocated for transplant education at Cincinnati Children’s Hospital Medical Center to expose you to a higher volume of transplant patients.
-You will also spend 2 weeks in the radiation oncology department at Cleveland Clinic Akron General as well as 2 weeks in Akron Children’s hematopathology lab and blood bank.
+You will spend 2 weeks in Akron Children’s hematopathology lab and blood bank.
 This will allow you to gain an understanding of various radiation techniques as well as in the rationale, performance and interpretation of all aspects of hematology-oncology laboratory and transfusion medicine.

 In addition to strong clinical training, you'll also receive instruction in effective teaching, specifically covering: